-(1) COMMERCE.-The term "commerce" means interstate, foreign, or intrastate commerce.
+(1) COMMERCE.-The term "commerce" means interstate, for-

+eign, or intrastate commerce.

-(2) Consumer information.-The term "consumer information" means information and programs that will assist consumers and other persons in making evaluations and decisions regarding the purchase, preparation, and use of mushrooms.
-(3) Council.-The term "Council" means the Mushroom Council established under section 1925(b).
+(2) CONSUMER INFORMATION.-The term "consumer information" means information and programs that will assist consumers and other persons in making evaluations and decisions regarding the purchase, preparation, and use of mushrooms.
+(3) COUNCIL.-The term "Council" means the Mushroom ment of Agriculture.

+Council established under section 1925(b).

-(4) DEPARTMENT.-The term "Department" means the Department of Agriculture.
+(4) DEPARTMENT.-The term "Department" means the Depart-

-(5) First handler.-The term "first handler" means any person, as described in an order issued under this subtitle, who receives or otherwise acquires mushrooms from a producer and prepares for marketing or markets such mushrooms, or who prepares for marketing or markets mushrooms of that person's own production.
+(5) FIRST HANDLER.-The term "first handler" means any person, as described in an order issued under this subtitle, who receives or otherwise acquires mushrooms from a producer and prepares for marketing or markets such mushrooms, or who prepares for marketing or markets mushrooms of that person's own production.